rubyruy/file-queue/README.md

 To remove all items from a queue, for example for testing purposes, use clear.

     queue.clear(function(err) { if (err) throw err; });

+## Stop monitoring

+You can stop recieving events from a queue by calling `queue.stop()`.
+You can check to see if a queue is already stopped using `queue.isRunning()`.
+Running queues keep file watch handles open, so Node.JS will not shut down before all queues have been stopped.